mmarinel/42RomaLuiss__Cpp02/README.md

 which is just
 ![](https://github.com/mmarinel/42RomaLuiss__Cpp02/blob/master/formulas/bsp_similar_3.gif)

-**So, we can now state that, for our point being inside the triangle, it must be that the sum of its weights must not be greater than `1` with both weights positive!**.
+**So, we can now state that, for our point being inside the triangle, it must be that the sum of its weights must not be greater than `1` with both weights being positive!**.

 But how can we calculate our weights?
 And is there a unique set of weights for each point?